Corrective Action vs Preventive Action vs Defect Repair

 Corrective action can be conceivable as a future response to the defect repair process.
 The aim of corrective action is to restrain the reoccurrence of the problem.
 For instance, let say that you made an inspection and detected some defective products.
 You implemented a defect repair process and corrected the defective parts of the product.

 You don’t want to encounter the same problem.
 So that you must detect the root cause of the problem, implement a solution to ensure that the defects do not occur again.

 In other words, corrective action is a reactive process that seeks to detect the root cause of the problem to stop its reoccurrence.

 In project management, corrective actions should be taken when the project has deviated from the planned scope, schedule, cost, or quality requirements.
 They are used to bring the project’s performance back into alignment.

-Unlike the corrective action, preventive action is a proactive process that is taken to avoid any anticipated future defects that may appear in the product.
+Unlike corrective action, preventive action is a proactive process that is taken to avoid any anticipated future defects that may appear in the product.
 For instance, let’s say that you will start manufacturing auto spare parts.
-Before to start the manufacturing process, you analyzed your manufacturing system and procedures to eliminate the factors that may affect the quality of the product.
-So that the anticipated defects could be prevented.
+Before starting the manufacturing process, you analyzed your system and procedures to eliminate the factors that may affect the quality of the product.
+So that the expected defects could be prevented.